nburuchara/work-os-demo/README.md

 # About

 This is a demo for a quick access documentation feature for WorkOS' dashboard.
-Instead of having to open up another window to browse the docs - you can view them from your dashboard.
+Instead of having to open up another window to browse the docs - you can view the docs directly from your dashboard.

 # Issues